 Results 1–8 of 8 for "Fact Sheet"X related to "In Memoriam--Albee and Conger focused..."
-Refine Your Search Refine Your Search TopicChildren (3)Teens (2)Disability (1)Emotional health (1)Marriage & divorce (1)Natural disasters (1)Stress (1)Hide detailsDocument TypeFact SheetX Results 1–8 of 8 Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Answers to Your Questions About Individuals With Intersex ConditionsA variety of conditions that lead to atypical development of physical sex characteristics are collectively referred to as intersex conditions.
+Refine Your Search Refine Your Search TopicChildren (3)Teens (2)Disability (1)Emotional health (1)Marriage & divorce (1) 1 more... [+] Sexuality (1)Hide detailsDocument TypeFact SheetX Results 1–8 of 8 Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Answers to Your Questions About Individuals With Intersex ConditionsA variety of conditions that lead to atypical development of physical sex characteristics are collectively referred to as intersex conditions.
 These conditions can involve abnormalities of the external genitals, internal reproductive organs, sex chromosomes, or sex-related hormones.Fact Sheet 2.Illinois House Bill 1826: Religious Freedom Protection and Civil Union ActUnder the Act, civil unions would be open to all adult couples (including opposite-sex, same-sex and senior couples) and afford these couples the state-level protections and responsibilities essential to all families.
 The legislation also preserves the separation of church and state and ensures that religious denominations are not forced to recognize or sanctify relationships they oppose.Fact Sheet 3.Family Measures Assessment Resource SheetFamily measures include assessment tools spanning observational and self-report methods and fall into three broad assessment categories: family functioning, dyadic family relationships, and family functioning in the context of childhood chronic health conditions.
-Fact Sheet 7.Cleft Lip and/or PalateCLP occurs with a prevalence rate of 1 in 600 and is currently one of the most common congenital birth defects.Fact Sheet 8.Complex Craniofacial ConditionsChildren with CFC experience problems related to vision, hearing, speech, increased cranial pressure/hydrocephalus and facial disfigurement.Fact Sheet 9.Craniofacial Populations Assessment Resource SheetMeasures specific to craniofacial populations are primarily represented by assessment tools designed to evaluate perceptions of the severity of their facial differences and the related psychosocial functioning.Fact Sheet 10.Spina BifidaSpina bifida is one of the most common birth defects, resulting in the failed closure of one or more vertebrae during the early weeks of gestation, and it occurs in approximately three out of 10,000 births in the United States.Fact Sheet Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–8 of 8 for "Fact Sheet"X related to "In Memoriam--Albee and Conger focused..."
+Fact Sheet 4.Cleft Lip and/or PalateCLP occurs with a prevalence rate of 1 in 600 and is currently one of the most common congenital birth defects.Fact Sheet 5.Cardiovascular Disease in Children and AdolescentsThe most common cardiovascular problem is congenital heart defects or problems with the heart’s structure that are present at birth.
+The etiology may be genetic, may be related to exposure to certain drugs/illnesses during pregnancy but in most cases is unknown.Fact Sheet 6.Complex Craniofacial ConditionsChildren with CFC experience problems related to vision, hearing, speech, increased cranial pressure/hydrocephalus and facial disfigurement.Fact Sheet 7.Craniofacial Populations Assessment Resource SheetMeasures specific to craniofacial populations are primarily represented by assessment tools designed to evaluate perceptions of the severity of their facial differences and the related psychosocial functioning.Fact Sheet 8.Spina BifidaSpina bifida is one of the most common birth defects, resulting in the failed closure of one or more vertebrae during the early weeks of gestation, and it occurs in approximately three out of 10,000 births in the United States.Fact Sheet Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–8 of 8 for "Fact Sheet"X related to "In Memoriam--Albee and Conger focused..."